Altinn/altinn-studio-docs/content/app/development/logic/validation/files/_index.en.md

 * The file size is below the configured limit
 * Number of files uploaded is below the configured limit

 Extended file validation adds extension points to analyse the uploaded files byte stream before it's stored and return an error messages to the client if something is wrong.
 By default a mime type checker is included that scans the file to see if it is the type it claims to be.
 But any custom analyser can be written to validate different types of files and different metadata.
-You could for example write an analyser that checks if a png file has a minimum resolution before it's accepted or that a pdf file is of a spesific version.
+You could for example write an analyser that checks if a png file has a minimum resolution before it's accepted or that a pdf file is of a specific version.

 The Altinn.App.Core NuGet package only defines the interfaces required in addition to making sure the code is called.
 The analyser implementations are created as a separate [NuGet package](https://www.nuget.org/packages/Altinn.FileAnalyzers) that can be imported into your application.
 This is done to keep the core of an Altinn 3 application as small as possible and to be able to release and use new analysers without depending on having to upgrade the application (beyond v7.10.0).